sambatriste/netty-wiki-translation/New-and-noteworthy.md

 ```
 ### Pooled ByteBuf

-As mentioned before Netty 4 introduced pooled `ByteBuf` instances.
-This can be useful for many reasons, to list a few:
+As mentioned before, Netty 4 introduced pooled `ByteBuf` instances.
+This can be useful for many reasons, including but not limited to:

 * Limit GC pressure because of heavy allocation/deallocation when using unpooled `ByteBuf`s
 * Better handling of direct (native) `ByteBuf`